 However, this was a pyrrhic victory for the secularists.
 The UK government immediately fast-tracked new legislation which restored to councils in England the power to start their formal meetings with prayer.

-In fact that the High Court ruled against the National Secular Society in relation to their central argument that council prayers discriminated against atheists and breached their human rights.
+In fact the High Court ruled against the National Secular Society in relation to their central argument that council prayers discriminated against atheists and breached their human rights.
 The court disagreed, establishing the principle that public bodies do not need to be secular in order to comply with equality and human rights law.Sam Webster, Solicitor Advocate, The Christian Institute